 Rye Mountain Bike Festival is three days with MTB races in the fun terrain at Langsetløkka in Oslo.
 Many Norwegian riders consider these courses to be the most enjoyable ones in the Norwegian Cup.
-For the Elite categories, the festival is a three day stage race.
-In 2018 the race is 4-6th of May and is an S1 stage race.
+For the Elite categories, the festival is a three day S1 stage race also in 2019.
+In 2019 the race is 3-5th of May.
 This is a great race weekend that doesn’t totally drain you, so you can get back to training quite fast.
 The cross-country Olympic (XCO) stage on Sunday is a C1 race for Junior categories.

 How do I register and by when?

-Register here.
-You’ll see the race named in Norwegian: “Rye terrengsykkelfestival”.
-On the registration form the correct dates are automatically ticked for you, but please check.
-Notice that the Elite category is named differently in Norway, you’ll see the category as Elite senior in the registration form.
-Ordinary registration is open until, and including, 23rd April 2018.
-Late registration is possible for all categories until 2 hours before start of your category at a higher cost, but riders who register after the ordinary registration are not seeded for the first stage (which is a time trial).
-To register late, use the link provided above or go to the Secretariat on the arena.
+The registration site is not available yet.
+Ordinary registration will be open until, and including, 22.
+April 2019.
+Late registration is possible for all categories until 2 hours before the start of your category, at a higher cost.
+Note that riders who register after the ordinary registration are not seeded for the first stage (which is a time trial).
+To register late, use the link that will be provided, or go to the Secretariat on the arena.
 The Secretariat has a terminal for card payments.